vivlabs/instaclone/README.md

 - Support for publishing and installing large files and directory trees of many files.
 - Manage multiple immutable versions of each file/directory.
 - Local caching of items, so it's very fast to re-install a previously installed item (a single symlink).
-- External authentication and transport, using whatever backing storage system desired (so you don't have to worry about configuring credentials just for this tool, and can publish to S3 or elsewhere).
+- Configurability.
+External authentication and transport, using whatever backing storage system desired (so you don't have to worry about configuring credentials just for this tool, and can publish to S3 or elsewhere).
 - Simplicity.

 ## Features

--
 - Configurable to use [`s4cmd`](https://github.com/bloomreach/s4cmd) or any other command-line tool to upload and download files to wherever you want in S3.
 - Configurable ways to manage versions, including one or more of:
   - Explicit (you the version to install)